 Burrata Caprese

 Burrata adds a more indulgent and creamy touch to caprese salad.
-This caprese salad is finished with a quick vinaigrette made with balsamic vinegar, extra virgin olive oil, basil and garlic.
+This burrata caprese is simply dressed with a drizzle of extra-virgin olive oil and balsamic vinegar.
+Flaky sea salt and freshly-cracked black pepper add the perfect finishing touch!

 - Yield: 6 servings 1x